Fernando Ortega, Hummingbird induced to a deep sleep, 2006, Video transferred to DVD.

 + 44 (0)20 7724 2739

-Fernando Ortega works with a diverse range of media and often directs his gaze to situations that normally go unnoticed, ordering images or objects into scenarios that suddenly generate powerful encounters, bridging sensory and intellectual experiences.
-Through the careful rearrangement of everyday objects and images into new configurations, Ortega's sculptures and installations investigate the limits of visual representation and the borders of sound and the audible.
+Fernando Ortega works with a diverse range of media and often directs his gaze to situations normally unnoticed, ordering images or objects into scenarios that generate powerful encounters, bridging sensory and intellectual experiences.
+Through rearrangement objects and images into new configurations, Ortega's sculptures and installations investigate the limits of visual representation and the borders of sound and the audible.

 For his exhibition at Lisson Gallery Ortega is developing a new body of work that will encompass installation, sculpture and photography.
 This exhibition will follow a major survey exhibition of Fernando Ortega's work at MUCA, Mexico City, curated by Patrick Charpenel and accompanied by a catalogue featuring essays by Jens Hoffmann and Michel Blancsubé.